Medical thermometer: History

-Dr. Theodor H. Benzinger (13 April 1905 - 26 October 1999) invented the ear thermometer in 1964.
+Theodor H. Benzinger (1905–1999) invented the ear thermometer in 1964.
 Born in Stuttgart, Germany, he immigrated to the U.S. in 1947 and became a naturalized citizen in 1955.
 He worked from 1947 to 1970 in the bioenergetics division at the Naval Medical Research Center in Bethesda, Maryland.

 Classification by location

 The temperature can be measured in various locations on the body which maintain a fairly stable temperature (mainly oral, axillary, rectal, tympanic, or temporal).
 The normal temperature varies slightly with the location; an oral reading of 37 °C does not correspond to rectal, temporal, etc. readings of the same value.
 When a temperature is quoted the location should also be specified.
 If a temperature is stated without qualification (e.g., typical body temperature) it is usually assumed to be sub-lingual.
 The differences between core temperature and measurements at different locations, known as clinical bias, is discussed in the article on normal human body temperature.
 Measurements are subject to both site-dependent clinical bias and variability between a series of measurements (standard deviations of the differences).
 For example, one study found that the clinical bias of rectal temperatures was greater than for ear temperature measured by a selection of thermometers under test, but variability was less.